-Unfortunately, it would be bad practice to expose directly these APIs to the business consumers because they are too granular, too technical and too complex.
+Unfortunately, it would be bad practice to expose directly these APIs to business consumers because they are too granular, too technical, and too complex.
 The complexity is due to the fact that the product must allow all possible combinations of configuration while the consumers have only limited needs.

 The best practice is to provide an API abstraction layer for the self-service.
 This layer will expose APIs specifically designed for target consumers.
 The goal is to:

--Build custom APIs that meets the exact requirements of the organization.
+-Build custom APIs that meet the exact requirements of the organization.

 -Minimalize the set of parameters in API calls to make it intuitive and easy to use.